 Where to stay in Jericho?

 Jericho offers accommodations that range from hotels and hostels.
-We recommend that you choose the best accommodation suitable to your budget and location from the attractions you are planning to visit in the city.
+We recommend choosing the best accommodation suitable to your budget and location from the attractions you plan to visit in the city.

 4- Visit the Dead Sea

-The most prominent tourist attraction that can be visited on your way to leave Jericho.
-The Dead Sea is actually a Salt Lake that is shared between Jordan, east of Israeli territories, and the Palestinian West Bank.
-It is the lowest place on earth at 430.5 meters below sea level, and It is also the deepest hypersaline lake in the world at 304 m deep.
+The most prominent tourist attraction that can be visited on your way to Jericho.
+The Dead Sea is a Salt Lake shared between Jordan, east of Israeli territories, and the Palestinian West Bank.
+It is the lowest place on earth at 430.5 meters below sea level and the deepest hypersaline lake in the world at 304 m deep.
 Swimming in the Dead Sea is similar to floating due to its salinity level.
-This salinity makes it harsh for living organisms to thrive, and thus its name is the Dead Sea.
+This salinity makes it harsh for living organisms to thrive; thus, its name is the Dead Sea.

 How do you move around in Palestinian cities?

-The best public transportation option in the Palestinian cities is the taxi.
-They are widely available in all Palestinian cities and the fares are negotiable.
-Another less expensive option is the service taxi, which is a shared van with a fixed price for a person.
-You can also rent a car, which will give you flexibility and freedom of movement around the cities.
+The best public transportation option in Palestinian cities is the taxi.
+Taxis are widely available in all Palestinian cities, and the fares are negotiable.
+Another less expensive option is the service taxi, which is a shared van with a fixed price per person.
+You can also rent a car, giving you flexibility and freedom of movement around the cities.

 Where to stay?

-There are many accommodation options that are offered in different Palestinian cities for a variable range of prices.
+Many accommodation options are offered in different Palestinian cities for various prices.
 Our top picks are:

-Located in Jericho, Dolphin Suites is located in Jericho and offer many facilities at affordable prices.
-Among which are a restaurant, a 24-hour front desk, and room service.
-You can also have access to free Wi-Fi throughout the property.
-Guests in Dolphin Suites can use the spa, the indoor pool, and the hot tub, in addition to the bar.
+Located in Jericho, Dolphin Suites offers many facilities at affordable prices.
+Among them are a restaurant, a 24-hour front desk, and room service.
+You can also access free Wi-Fi throughout the property.
+Guests can use the spa, the indoor pool, the hot tub, and the bar.

 It is located near the wall separating the Palestinian territories in Bethlehem.
-The hotel offers its guests its own Museum, Piano Bar, Gallery and Bookshop.
-Most of the attractions in the city can be easily accessed from the hotel’s location.
+The hotel offers its guests its own Museum, Piano Bar, Gallery, and Bookshop.
+Most of the city’s attractions can be easily accessed from the hotel’s location.

-The hotel is located in Hebron offering beautiful city views in its rooms.
-Most of the main attractions in the city are accessible from the hotel with only a short driveway.
+The hotel is located in Hebron and offers beautiful city views in its rooms.
+With only a short driveway, most of the city’s main attractions are accessible from the hotel.